manu05X/CS-Fundamentals/src/main/java/com/manish/Collections/Notes.md

 }
 ```

-### What Are the Main Interfaces in Java Collections?
+### What Are the com.manish.OOD.CreationalDesign.BuilderDesign.Pizza.Main Interfaces in Java Collections?
 Java Collections Framework provides several interfaces that define various types of collections.
 Here are the main interfaces
 in Java collections: